 Walking is free and easy and 10,000 steps per day is the recommended target.
 My FitBit rarely leaves my wrist even if just to act as a reminder to how lazy I have been that day and because sometimes 10,000 steps doesn't always happen, it forces me to compensate the following day.

-We can also train our abdominal muscles in readiness for the fattening of our midriff with exercises that focus more on the obliques, which will help to tighten up our waists and thus lessen the pending androgynous look which sees our waists thicken.
+We can also train our abdominal muscles in readiness for the fattening of our midriff with exercises that focus more on the obliques, which will help to tighten up our waists and thus lessen the pending androgynous look which sees our waists thicken in old age.
 A fun way to do this is with a Hula Hoop.

 - The art of twirling the hoop will strengthen and tone all your abdominal muscles in one go and there are few exercises that can claim that.

 - The recommended minimum in order to see concrete results is 10 minutes per day, but believe me it is addictive and once you get going you won't want to stop.
 If you can manage 30 minutes a day, 3-4 times a week you should notice a dramatic difference in around 4 weeks.

 - Hula Hooping is also aerobic which of course means your stamina will improve and you will burn calories.
 A 30 minute workout will see you not only burn anything up to 250 calories but also drop inches around your waist.

 - As with any exercise, incorporating weights will add a greater resistance to the workout and strengthen and tone the abs more, so go for a weighted hoop.
 I have a circus hoop which is around 40 inches and weighs about 1.5kg.

 Getting started is the hardest bit by far, even if you did hoop endlessly as a child, but for me I found that the Forward Stance was the most effective to begin with.